On Experiments: Probability

-The loss function itself does not tell us how to act, rather it provides a \emph{loss profile}, a function $L_a : \Theta \rightarrow \RR$, for each action $a \in A$.
-This loss profile summarizes the loss incurred for each value of the unknown for a fixed action.
-Our knowledge of $\theta$ allows us to place a loss on each of these actions, via an \emph{expectation},

-which in general can be \emph{any} function from loss profiles to the reals.
-Ultimately, we choose the action we think has the lowest expectation.
-Exactly how one maps loss profiles to their expectations is up to the individual decision maker.
-Here we place the restriction that the expectation be given by a \emph{probability distribution}.
+The loss function itself does not tell us how to act; it provides a \emph{loss profile}, a function $L_a : \Theta \rightarrow \RR$, for each action $a \in A$.
+This loss profile summarizes the loss incurred for each unknown value for a fixed action.
+Our knowledge of $\theta$ allows us to place a value on each of these actions, through an \emph{expectation}, which generally can be \emph{any} function from loss profiles to reals.
+Ultimately, the decision maker chooses the action that they think has the lowest expectation.
+Exactly how one maps loss profiles to their expectations is up to the individual.
+Here we place the restriction that the expectation should be given by a \emph{probability distribution}.

 \begin{definition} A \emph{probability distribution} on a set $X$ is an element of $\dual{X}$, i.e. a linear function $\EE_P : \RR^{X} \rightarrow \RR$, such that:

 \begin{enumerate}

 \item $\EE_P \ind_X = 1$. \item If $f(x) \leq g(x) ,\ \forall x \in X$ then $\EE_P f \leq \EE_P g$.